 The "Without Being Told" System

-When my older child started Kindergarten, I also had a 4 & 2 year old.
+When my older child started Kindergarten, I also had a four and two year old.
 My husband was off to work before school started, so all three kids had to be out the door in the morning to get the oldest to school on time.
 I found myself constantly repeating the same to do list.
 Every.
 Single.
 Morning.

 “Have you brushed your teeth?”